anaclumos/extracranial/docs/Interests/Tools for Thought.md

 slug: '/872B83'
 ---

+TODO: Convert this page into a more in-depth case study.

 ## Second Brain
 - [Roam Research: A note-taking tool for networked thought.](https://roamresearch.com/)
 - [Obsidian: A second brain, for you, forever.](https://obsidian.md/)